superwofy/GD32_I2C_CAN_FIRMWARE/readme.md

 This project is compiled with Keil 5.37, ARMCLANG >= 6.18.

 Simulation tools can use ST-Link or JLink.

+## Main differences from Longan implementation

+* I2C speed increased.
+* CAN communication is disabled until config is received from I2C.
+* Implemented all 28 CAN filters.
+* Implemented sleep modes for CAN.
+* Latest compiler and GD32 base firmware.
+* CAN-FD support dropped.
+Unfortunately I can't test this and removed it.

 ## Respository Contents